 We developed a computer vision based object classification method and a human computer interaction (HCI) system which uses a Cyber Glove and a Flock of Birds® motion tracker to translate hand gestures into commands for a robotic arm.
 Our system consists of a conveyor, a simulated robotic manipulator, an HCI setup, and a vision system.
 First, the speed and the position of the objects are dynamically computed on a moving conveyor using standard motion estimation techniques.
 Then, objects are classified by an artificial neural network (ANN) using various image processing techniques and a moment invariant method.
 After the classification step, object specific commands are issued using hand gestures to further control the robotic arm which are translated into a command sequence via the HCI system.
 The system is successfully tested for different objects moving on a conveyor.
 The hardware implementation and the overview of the algorithms used along with the results obtained are presented.

-C. Oz et al., "A Computer Vision and HCI System for Robotic Arm Control," 35th International Conference on Computers and Industrial Engineering, Unknown, Jan 2005.
+C. Oz et al., "A Computer Vision and HCI System for Robotic Arm Control," 35th International Conference on Computers and Industrial Engineering, Jan 2005.

 Mechanical and Aerospace Engineering